Simon Potter simon.potter@auckland.ac.nz and

 because the coordinate information will be paired with

-that was generated by
+the SVG id that was generated by

 gridSVG.
 This is necessary because each time a